Zhao Feiyan: Imperial consort to Cheng

 Circa 19 BC, Emperor Cheng was visiting Princess Yang'a when he saw both her and her sister Hede, and he became enamored with them.
 He had both of them sent to his palace, and they became greatly favored imperial consorts, and they took his affection away from Empress Xu and Consort Ban.
 In 18 BC, they falsely accused Empress Xu and Consort Ban of witchcraft; Empress Xu was deposed, and while Consort Ban was able to successfully plead her case, she did not wish to return to the same environment and instead became a lady in waiting for Empress Dowager Wang.
 The Zhao sisters now dominated the palace.

-Emperor Cheng wanted to make Feiyan the new empress, but Empress Dowager Wang complained about her low birth and prior occupation as a dance girl.
-In 16 BC, she finally capitulated to her son's wishes, and in preparation, Emperor Cheng first created Feiyan's father Zhao Lin the Marquess of Chengyang, so that she would no longer be viewed as coming from low birth.
-On 13 July, she was created empress.
+Emperor Cheng wanted to make Feiyan the new empress, but Empress Dowager Wang complained about her low birth and prior occupation as a dancing girl.
+In 16 BC, she finally capitulated to her son's wishes, and in preparation, Emperor Cheng first made Feiyan's father Zhao Lin the Marquess of Chengyang, so that she would no longer be viewed as coming from low birth.
+On 13 July, she was made empress.